Reasons to Manage and Publish Your Data

 - Meet grant requirements: Many funding agencies now require that researchers deposit in an archive data which they collect as part of a research project.

 - Facilitate new discoveries: Enabling other researchers to use your data reinforces open scientific inquiry and can lead to new and unanticipated discoveries.
-And doing so prevents duplication of effort by enabling others to use your data rather than trying to gather the data themselves.

 - Support Open Access: Researchers are becoming increasingly more aware of the need to manage their work and consider issues of scholarly communication.
 The Open Data movement advocates for researchers to share their data in order to foster the development of knowledge.